-- Urgency to urinate which is difficult to control
+- Urgency or a sudden urge to urinate which is difficult to control

 - Bladder /Urethral pain on trying to hold urine

 - Nocturia which is having to wake up at night to pass urine several times

-- Stress type –due to increased abdominal pressure like during lifting heavy-weight, sneezing, coughing, laughing or straining, typically seen due to weak sphincter and pelvic floor muscles post childbirth trauma, menopause, and surgery.
-(It is not due to ‘mental stress’)
+- Stress incontinence –due to increased abdominal pressure during lifting heavy-weight, sneezing, coughing, laughing or straining, typically seen due to weak sphincter and pelvic floor muscles post childbirth trauma, menopause, and surgery.
+(It is not due to ‘mental stress’),

 B. Voiding problems occur when the passage of urine becomes difficult either due to weak bladder muscle (for example due to neve-related problems, diabetes) or due to spasm in sphincter muscles, or other causes of blockage of the urethra like prostate enlargement, urethral narrowing (stricture).
 Various symptoms of voiding problems include

 - Hesitancy or difficulty in initiating urine stream